What are our current initiatives?

 - How do I replace a lost check?

-- Complete the Affidavit for Duplicate check, have the form notarized, and send the notarized for to University Payroll Services, PO Box 113201, Gainesville, FL 32611.
+- Complete the Affidavit for Duplicate check, and send the form to University Payroll Services, PO Box 113201, Gainesville, FL 32611.
 University Payroll Services will process the form and issue a replacement check.

 - Who do I contact for vacation and sick leave cashouts?